 Lift Kits | Gallery | Links

 Welcome to the world of Niva ownership.
 Nivas are great little vehicles -but there's a few little quirks you should know about.
-This page is focused on 1600 carburetor Niva models, but much the same applies to other Nivas to a lesser extent.
+This page is focused on 1600 carburetor Niva models, but much of it applies to other Nivas as well.

 Haven't got a Niva yet?
 Here's a UK Niva Buyers Guide, and an Australian Niva Buyer's Guide, and my thoughts on an older Niva as a Daily Driver.